AliHJMM/Swift-Track/README.md

 - Download the zip file or Clone it.

-- To access tha APP Directly:
+- To access tha APP directly:

 1. after u download the folder extract it